Ahmed-yasser86/Ahmedrix-Educational-Platfrom-Ecosystem/README.md

     Note over Teacher,Worker: Teacher sends video
 ```

-**What happened:** Teacher asked to stream → Traffic cop picked the least busy video server → Server checked with the boss → Boss checked the database → Boss said yes → Streaming starts

----

-## 6.2 What Happens When a Student Watches
+## 9.2 What Happens When a Student Watches

 ```mermaid
 sequenceDiagram